Anmol-Ghadia/YetAnotherECommerceSite/README.md

 ## TODO
 1) Refactor database connector
-1) Display total in the cart page
-1) Add a order now option on the cart page
+1) Add an order now option on the cart page
 1) Allow user maximum of 1 review per product
 1) allow user to edit reviews
 1) Add Date to db for Reviews